SpuQ/Journal-template/README.md

 ```
-"We are shaped by evolution, but we manage have a lot of wiggle room with that"
+"We are shaped by evolution, but we manage to have a lot of wiggle room with that"
 - Robbert Sapolsky
 ```
 While we don't control how we feel, we do have control over our behaviors...